In this two-part article I describe the steps I had to take to make a headless Raspberry Pi 4 a Bluetooth A2DP speaker.

-But this seemingly won’t work for us, as we want to allow common smartphones - with only standard applications - to connect.
-Furthermore, adding another mechanism than Bluetooth as a requirement looks superfluous…
+But this does not fit our use case, as we want to allow most smartphones - with only standard applications - to connect.
+Furthermore, we want to leverage on existing Bluetooth capabilites, not invent new ones…

-The four previous models also apply to the BR/EDR side but with some subtle differences in their implementation, which we will not cover…
+The four previous models also apply to the BR/EDR side, with some subtle differences in their implementation (not covered here)…

 It requires the two devices to enter the same, 16-character maximum, secret PIN code.

-What sounds like a practical idea that could be easily implemented on headless devices by simply setting up a static PIN code, unfortunately reveals to be largely unsecure, because the underlying cryptography is not strong enough to compensate weak/short/static/numeric only PIN codes that can be seen on many devices in the wild…
+What sounds like a practical idea to implement on headless devices with a static PIN, unfortunately reveals to be largely insecure.
+The underlying cryptography is just not strong enough to compensate weak PIN codes that have been hardcoded on existing devices…

 It is therefore not considered a potential solution in this article.